paparazzi/pprzlink/README.md

 **Ground**

-Ground messages are sent to the ground network agents(GCS, server, link, etc...) and are defined in the `ground` class of the [messages.xml](master/message_definitions/v1.0/messages.xml) file.
+Ground messages are sent to the ground network agents (GCS, server, link, etc) and are defined in the `ground` class of the [messages.xml](master/message_definitions/v1.0/messages.xml) file.

 **Alert**